Patrikgrinsvall/laravel-bankid/README.md

 php artisan vendor:publish --provider="Patrikgrinsvall\LaravelBankid\LaravelBankidServiceProvider"
 ```
 - Then check in `app/config/bankid.php` for info on how to add your own certificates.
+- Views will be editable in your views directory
+- Translations will be editable in defauit translations directory.
+Swedish and English are provided with package.
+-
 ## Usage
 - Service provider should be auto discovered since larvel 8 so no need to register service provider.
 - However i have noticed in many cases this does not work so usually: